Tracie Lee, M.A.(Ed)., M.A., RP

-You may have encountered a hardship and you need extra support.
+You may have encountered hardship, and you need extra support.
 You might be questioning whether you are living your idea of a fulfilled life.
-You may have realized that your relationship or emotional reactions are not working in your favour.
-I would like to honour your first steps in coming to these realizations, as well as acknowledge the tenacity and self-awareness this required of you.
+Perhaps you have realized your relationship or emotional reactions are not working in your favour.
+I want to honour your first steps in coming to these realizations and acknowledge the tenacity and self-awareness this required of you.

-Throughout our work together, it is my intention to create a safe and compassionate space for you to share your story.
-I strive to maintain a collaborative, attuned, and empathic relationship with you, and to work at a pace that feels comfortable to you.
+I intend to create a safe and compassionate space for you to share your story throughout our work together.
+I strive to maintain a collaborative, attuned, and empathic relationship with you and work at a pace that feels comfortable.
 My philosophy is that the quality of our therapeutic relationship is at the heart of facilitating therapeutic change.
 Therefore, in the first few sessions, we will explore and clarify your goals for therapy.
-Evidence-based, scientific questionnaires will also be administered to inform the course of your treatment and to provide a holistic assessment of your psychological well-being.
+Evidence-based scientific questionnaires will also be administered to inform your treatment course and provide a holistic assessment of your psychological well-being.
 Throughout the course of therapy, we will periodically assess your progress towards your therapeutic goals and adapt your treatment plan to best suit your needs.

 I completed my Honours B.Sc. in Psychology at McMaster University and my M.A.
 (Ed). in Counselling at the University of Ottawa.
-Currently, I am pursuing my Ph.D. in Clinical Psychology at Fielding Graduate University.
+I also completed my M.A. in Clinical Psychology at Fielding Graduate University.
+Currently, I am pursuing my Ph.D. in Clinical Psychology at Fielding Graduate University, an APA-accredited program.

 For several years, I have provided therapeutic services in different settings and to a variety of populations.
 I have experience providing long-term psychotherapy and short-term therapy/academic counselling to individuals within university settings.
 I have also provided therapy services to a variety of clientele across Canada through an Employee Assistance Program.
-I have extensive training in mindfulness-based approaches and have conducted research on the integration of mindfulness training in the therapeutic context.
-As well, I have research interests on promoting positive connections in couple relationships and helpful moments of clinical supervision on therapist training.
+Additionally, I have provided psychological assessments and treatment in hospital and outpatient clinic settings.
+I have extensive training in mindfulness-based approaches and have conducted research on integrating mindfulness training in the therapeutic context.
+I also have research interests in promoting positive connections in couple relationships and helpful moments of clinical supervision on therapist training.
 I am a Registered Psychotherapist with the College of Psychotherapists of Ontario (CRPO).
-I am currently a Registered Psychotherapist at the Centre for Interpersonal Relationships (CFIR) under the supervision of Dr. Dino Zuccarini, C.Psych and Dr. Aleks Milosevic, C.Psych.
+I am currently a Registered Psychotherapist at the Centre for Interpersonal Relationships (CFIR) under the supervision of Dr. Dino Zuccarini, C.Psych.